FoodS.U.R.E. is an exciting initiative that engages undergraduates at all ranks in research.

 4. Enabling interaction with faculty mentors and others doing research

-5. A better understanding of what it would be like as a graduate student
+5. A better understanding of what the research experience would be like as a graduate student

-A. The student finds a Food Science and Technology faculty advisor and engages in research for at least one semester: the area of research is completely up to the student.
-Advisor must agree to supervise the student during the agreed upon term of research (sign and date Form A)
+A. Find a Food Science and Technology faculty advisor and engage in research for at least one semester.
+The area of research is completely up to the student.
+The advisor must agree to supervise the student during the agreed upon term of research (sign and date Form A)

-B. Student must register in FST 4999 (follow all requirements for CFAES Guidelines for Graduating with Research Distinction).
+B. Register in FST 4999 and follow all requirements for CFAES Guidelines for Graduating with Research Distinction.
 Click here for guidelines.

-C. Student must comply with all safety and other regulations (such as human subjects etc.) that are necessary for research in the advisor’s laboratory.
-Online modules must be completed before beginning research.
+C. Comply with all safety and other regulations (such as use of human subjects, etc.) that are necessary for research in the advisor’s laboratory.
+Online training modules must be completed before beginning research.

-E. Attend bi-weekly seminars led by FoodS.U.R.E. coordinator.
+E. Attend bi-weekly seminars led by the FoodS.U.R.E. coordinators.
 Meetings should be attended throughout the duration of the research project.

-G. Apply for the $1750/project food science award. $750 will be directed to the faculty mentor’s laboratory (Form B) and $1000 will be awarded to the student as a scholarship.
+G. Apply for the $1750/project food science award. $750 can be directed to the FST faculty mentor’s laboratory (Form B) and $1000 can be awarded to the FST student as a scholarship.
 Student can be funded for only one project at a time but are eligible for multiple projects during their studies.

 Role of research faculty advisor:

 The faculty advisor agrees to mentor the undergraduate student in research for the duration of the project.
 Expectations for the research project need to be agreed upon between the student and faculty mentor (Form C).
-The faculty advisor will receive compensation in the amount of $750 per student per year to offset costs associated with that student’s research project (e.g. supplies, travel to meetings, disposables etc.).
-The student will receive $1000/project for engaging in research.
+The FST faculty advisor may receive compensation in the amount of $750 per student per year to offset costs associated with that student’s research project (e.g. supplies, travel to meetings, disposables etc.).
+The FST student may receive $1000/project for engaging in research.
 If the project requires additional funds, these will need to be sought elsewhere.